 Prop bets are based on individual performance, typically surrounding players.
 With such a volatile rotating cast of running backs this past season, providing sharp bettors with plenty of opportunity in prop betting.
 For example, Jeff Wilson Jr.’s projected rushing total in the 49ers’ Week 16 matchup with the Arizona Cardinals was 38.5 yards.
 That game, Wilson exploded for 183 yards on the ground– exceeding everyone’s wildest expectations.
 Those who bet on Wilson to exceed 38.5 yards (the over) would have cashed out that week.

-Search below for San Francisco 49ers team or player props currently being offered at sportsbooks.
+Search below for San Francisco 49ers odds, team or player props currently being offered at sportsbooks.
 You can also look around at other teams and players using this tool.
 Happy shopping!

 San Francisco 49ers 2021 schedule and betting odds